jguzdv/NuGet-Packages/libraries/JGUZDV.JobHost/src/JGUZDV.JobHost/src/README.md

 ```

 ### OpenTelemetry configuration
-Since OpenTelemetry is added automatically within the **JobHost.CreateJobHostBuilder()** method through [JGUZDV.Extensions.OpenTelemetry](https://github.com/jguzdv/NuGet-Packages/tree/main/libraries/JGUZDV.Extensions.OpenTelemetry/src).
+If you wish to use OpenTelemetry within your application you can define a section in your **appsettings.json** named "OpenTelemetry" that looks as follows:
-The **appsettings.json** has to have a "OpenTelemetry" section that looks like this:
+Since OpenTelemetry is added automatically within the **JobHost.CreateJobHostBuilder()** method through .

 ``` json
   ...